 Software Development for Business BSc (Hons)

-The four-year BSc (Hons) GLA has an industry-driven approach, where students work full-time for a partner employer while studying towards a degree.
+The four-year BSc (Hons) GA has an industry-driven approach, where students work full-time for a partner employer while studying towards a degree.

 This course provides students with skills in both the theory and practice of computing, enabling them to guide the use of computing hardware and software technology in an effective manner, using scientific and business principles.